m-carrasco/net-ssa/README.md

 ## Quick setup

 It is possible to develop and test `net-ssa` without installing any dependency in your system but [Docker](https://docs.docker.com/get-docker/).
-However, it is adviced to compile the project at least once in the host system.
-This is mainly for downloading dependencies and correctly setting up any IDE.

 1. `git clone git@github.com:m-carrasco/net-ssa.git`
 2. `cd net-ssa`
 3. `git lfs checkout`
     * Install [git lfs](https://git-lfs.github.com/)
-4.  `dotnet build && dotnet test`
-    * This is optional, it requires installing dotnet.
-5. `docker build -t net-ssa/net-ssa .`
-6. `docker run --name dev -v $(pwd):/net-ssa -ti net-ssa/net-ssa`
+4. `./scripts/build-image.sh`
+5. `./scripts/tmp-container.sh`
-   * This is now an interactive container. `$(pwd)` of the host is shared with the container as `net-ssa` source code folder.
+   * This is now an interactive and temporary container.
+   * The host's folder containing the repository is shared with the container.
+In the container, this is located at `/home/ubuntu/net-ssa/`.
-7. Introduce changes in the source code using your IDE as usual.
+6. Introduce changes in the source code using your IDE as usual.
-8. Build and test in the container, execute these commands in the container terminal:
+7. Build and test in the container, execute these commands in the container terminal:
-   * `cd build`
+   * `dotnet build`
-   * `(cd /net-ssa && dotnet build)`
+   * `dotnet test`
  * `lit integration-test/ -vvv`
-   * `exit # once you finish working`
-9.  `docker start -i dev # to resume the container terminal`

 ## Build from sources

-### Ubuntu 20.04
+### Ubuntu 22.04

 1. `cd net-ssa`
 2. `git lfs checkout`
     * Install [git lfs](https://git-lfs.github.com/)
 3. `dotnet build`
 4. `dotnet test`
-5. `mkdir build`
-6. `cd build && cmake ..`
-7. `lit integration-test/ -vvv`
+5. `lit integration-test/ -vvv`

-To know the required dependencies for the integration tests (`cmake` and `lit` step), please check the [Dockerfile](https://github.com/m-carrasco/net-ssa/blob/main/Dockerfile).
+Please check the [Dockerfile](https://github.com/m-carrasco/net-ssa/blob/main/Dockerfile) to know which dependencies must be installed.
 The Dockerfile executes the shell scripts under the [ci](https://github.com/m-carrasco/net-ssa/tree/main/ci) folder.
 You would just need to execute them once in your system.

 ### Windows and MacOS